 So what’s the big deal?

 He’s been caught out again with his use of PowerPoint.
 His Michigan presentation this week was on the subject of healthcare.
 Now, I’m no expert in the field.
 But I sense he doesn’t support the current Administrations plans.
+Yes, those outlined in the President Obama healthcare speech.
 That’s the easy bit with this Mitt Romney PowerPoint slide deck.

 But his PowerPoint presentation does his argument no favours.
 Because he has crammed the presentation with bullet points and bullet lists.
 It’s also full of near-meaningless diagrams and matrices drawn up by consultants.
 And, of course, the size of the text makes much of the material non-readable…especially to a health care novice.